karpathy/llama2.c/README.md

 wget https://karpathy.ai/llama2c/model.bin -P out
 ```

 (if that doesn't work try [google drive](https://drive.google.com/file/d/1aTimLdx3JktDXxcHySNrZJOOk8Vb1qBR/view?usp=share_link)).
-Compile and run the C code (check [howto](#howto) for faster optimization flags):
+Compile and run the C code:

 ```bash
 gcc -O3 -o run run.c -lm
 ./run out/model.bin
 ```

 You'll notice that this just streams the raw tokens.
+(See [performance](#performance) for compile flags that can significantly speed this up).
 Unless you can read those directly, you'll want to translate them into text.
 For now sadly we have to run this C code through a simple wrapper that does the translation (see the file, it's just 30 lines):

 ```bash
 pip install sentencepiece